bonni208/Business_Ethics/Business_Ethics.md

 - [    [ ]           [X]             [ ]             [ ]     ]  Supports transparent disclosure of repair information and availability of spare parts.
 - [    [X]           [ ]             [ ]             [ ]     ] Often utilizes marketing and advertising to persuade consumers of the need for new versions.

+Now that we have explored planned obsolescence, which is related to how businesses market their products, we will look at other marketing tactics with ethical implications.

 ### 07.04 | Marketing Tactics